AdaCore/gnatstudio/docs/users_guide/extending.rst

     You may find it convenient to use the object-oriented approach when writing Python scripts.
-If, for example, you want to spawn an external process, GPS provides the :class:`GPS.Process` class.
+If, for example, you want to spawn an external process, GNAT Studio provides the :class:`GPS.Process` class.
 When you create an instance, you specify a callback to be called when some input is made available by the process.
 Matching the above example, the code looks something like::

       class MyClass: